nickbrandt/GitLab/doc/user/gitlab_com/index.md

 The [`Retry-After`
 header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After)
-will indicate when the client should retry.
+indicates when the client should retry.

 In the case that a rate limit is applied by HAProxy, rather than Cloudflare or the GitLab application, there will instead be